 What's the difference between eyebrow tattooing and microblading?

 Tattoos on the forehead are always lasting a lifetime of time.
 Tattooed eyebrows usually last up to one lifetime, though microblading means that the ink hasn't been buried beneath the skin.
-The ink can rise or move under the skin as the skin naturally cycles and is lighter and softer.
+The ink can rise or move under the skin as the skin naturally cycles and becomes lighter and softer.

 Can you remove eyebrow embroidery?

-Only effective ways to remove tattoos on an eyelid are time; if removal is still needed, only cosmetic removal is necessary, whether laser or nonlaser.
+The only effective ways to remove tattoos on an eyelid are time; if removal is still needed, only cosmetic removal is necessary, whether laser or nonlaser.

 Is eyebrow embroidery touch-up necessary?